ishann/ml-sandbox/notes/markdowns/DTs-RFs-GB-XGB.md

 # Gradient Boosting

-Gradient Boosting (`GB`) is an ensemble technique that builds a prediction model in a stage‑wise fashion by sequentially fitting weak learners to the negative gradient of a chosen loss function, enabling direct optimization of arbitrary differentiable losses.
+Gradient Boosting (`GB`) is an ensemble technique that builds a prediction model in a stage‑wise fashion by sequentially fitting weak learners to the negative gradient of a chosen loss function enabling direct optimization of arbitrary differentiable losses.
 Rather than reweighting samples (like AdaBoost), `GB` fits each new learner to the negative gradient (pseudo‑residual) of the loss function with respect to the current model’s predictions.

 ## Algorithm